forestryio/forestry.io/hugo/content/docs/faqs/how-to-change-the-default-front-matter-language-json-toml-or-yaml.md

 ---
-title: How to use the default Front Matter format to YAML or JSON with Hugo?
+title: How to change the default Front Matter format to YAML or JSON with Hugo?
 weight: 2
 layout: single
 publishdate: 2019-01-15 04:00:00 +0000